chipsalliance/chisel/docs/src/explanations/Connection-operators-.md

 ChiselStage.emitVerilog(new Wrapper)
 ```
 ### Conclusion:
-The := operator goes field-by-field and attempts to connect the RHS to the LHS.
-If something on the LHS is actually an Input, or something on the RHS is an Output, you will get an error as shown above.
+The := operator goes field-by-field on the LHS and attempts to connect it to the same-named signal from the RHS.
+If something on the LHS is actually an Input, or the corresponding signal on the RHS is an Output, you will get an error as shown above.
 ## Concept 3: Always Use `:=` to assign DontCare to Wires

 When assigning `DontCare` to something that is not directioned, should you use `:=` or `<>`?